sdelae/sdelae/README.md

     <div class="section">
         <h3 class="section-title">About Me</h3>
         <p class="section-content">
-            I am a Master's student in Computer Science, passionate about learning new technologies and solving complex problems.
+            I am a Master's student in Computer Science and Business Technology, passionate about learning new technologies and solving complex problems.
 Currently exploring areas such as data analytics, programming with python, and Cloud.
         </p>